-Schedule of Events As of August 1, 2014
+Schedule of Events As of September 1, 2014

 Monday, Sept.
 15 through Friday, Sept.
 19

 8am – 8pm - Free 30-minute mediation sessions (or conflict coaching sessions if needed) will be offered with appointment by the Good Shepherd Mediation Program.
 Germantown.
 Call (215) 843-5413 to schedule your free session!

 7:30am – 9:00am – Undoing Racism Day CommUNITY Breakfast.
 Breakfast Keynote Speaker will be A. Hirotoshi “Hiro” Nishikawa, Ph.D. of Haverford, past president and current board member of the Japanese American Citizens League, Philadelphia Chapter.
 Villanova. ($10)

 12noon – 4pm – Community Garden Work Day organized by Philadelphia Urban Creators with volunteers from Repair the World.
 11th and York Sts., North Philadelphia.
 For full PDP Listing, CLICK HERE.
 Volunteers Needed!
 E-mail firstname.lastname@example.org for details.

 7:00 – 9:00 pm – Film: “Groundswell Rising” - Directed by award-winning film-maker Renard Cohen, this film shows what we can do to stop the risk to our health, and our clean air and water, by a moratorium on “fracking” (hydraulic shale fracturing) in Pennsylvania for gas wells.
 With guests Renard Cohen, Director and Mark Lichty, Producer.
 Presented by Coalition for Peace Action, PA Peace Voter and others.
 Friends Center, Center City.
 To download the flier, CLICK HERE.
 For full PDP listing, CLICK HERE.
 For more info, CLICK HERE.